top of page

-Wrongful Death Representation in New Hampshire
+Wrongful Death Lawyer in New Hampshire

 Apis Law represents families across New Hampshire who pursue wrongful death claims.
 These claims often arise from negligence, unsafe property.
-They may also stem from car crashes, truck accidents, pedestrian accidents, medical malpractice, defective products, or other preventable conduct.
+They may also stem from car crashes, truck accidents, pedestrian accidentsmedical malpractice, defective products, or other preventable conduct.
 These cases require a careful review of what happened.
 They also require a clear understanding of RSA 556 and a focused look at causation, damages, and liability.
 Wrongful death cases demand sensitivity and precision.
 They also require the lawyer to manage complex legal and factual issues while protecting the estate and the family.

 Understanding Wrongful Death Claims Under New Hampshire Law